 Are you ready for a little science?
 Don't worry, we'll keep it light!

 The pH of our mouths should be neutral – around pH 7.
 When we eat, the bacteria in our mouths metabolise any sugar, we've consumed, producing acids in the process.
 This causes the pH of our mouths to drop.
 If the pH dips below 4.5, the enamel begins to dissolve – a process known as demineralisation.
 If this low pH is maintained, the dissolution of the enamel will likely lead to a cavity.
 Luckily for us, our saliva works as a buffer to bring the pH back to 7 and keep it there.
 Toothpastes can also help manage the pH of the mouth, in addition to controlling the balance of bacteria so we have fewer acid-producing ones living there.

 Why are we going on about pH?
 Well, high concentrations of acids, like the peroxides within bleaching treatments significantly lower the pH of our mouths.
 As discussed, a prolonged period of a pH of 4.5 or less dissolves our enamel, which can cause sensitivity, particularly to temperature.
 Additionally, if the acid comes into direct contact with the soft tissues of the mouth (such as the gums and cheek lining), it can cause irritation.

 These will help you whiten your teeth

-The Whitening mode of the SG8 naturally whitens teeth by ridding their surfaces of pesky stains.
+The Whitening mode of the Health Suite naturally whitens teeth by ridding their surfaces of pesky stains.
 This mode has the lowest frequency and highest amplitude – a ratio that is optimal for enhanced mechanical cleaning and removal of surface stains.

 Read more about our winning toothbrush ►here.